nyakponoah11-coder/sweetbite/README.md

 ## Pick Up

-The customer comes to the selected branch.
+The customer comes to the LAPAZ branch.
 No delivery fee.

 ## Delivery

 The customer provides their address.
 Payment is made to the rider when the food arrives.

-There is no Paystack integration.
+There is no online payment integration.

 ---